Well, it wasn't "The Legend of Zelda: Ocarina of Time."

 Surprise after surprise, magical moment after magical moment, the game pulls you along for a ride that only gets more enjoyable as it goes.
 It's a game that grows and learns with you - as you get better at using the sword you'll have to use it in ways that just make sense.
 Poke this thing here?
 Slash this way instead of the other?
 The sword controls are near pitch perfect, and it's eerie to see it exactly follow my hand.
 Some of the places that the Wii Motion Plus is applied, such as for swimming and flying, probably could have been better suited to the analog stick, but this is motion controls the way we all envisioned when the Wii was announced.

 The world of Skyloft is stunning and masterfully crafted, and while not in HD, is still beautiful and expansive.
-The game uses a blur technique for far off areas, which suits the painter-like art style, and keeps the world within the Wii's technological constraints.
+The game uses a blur technique to balance draw distance for far off areas, which suits the painter-like art style, and keeps the world within the Wii's technological constraints.
 There are places where the style isn't as crisp or smooth as I would have liked, but this game stands as the defining points in the art style over graphics debate: The art style is perhaps the best visual representation of Link's world we've seen.

 I also impressed at how the game has managed to take inspiration from past games in the series, and improve on almost all of them.
 Some it hasn't, like the sky overworld, which is all too familiar to the empty and wide spread ocean from "Wind Waker."
 The game's sense of humor and adept narration is equally entertaining, and a breath of fresh air from the more serious tone the series seems to have had lately.